 Templates and Tools for Formatting Interior Pages

-Like Createspace, they offer downloadable Microsoft Word document templates, specifically for your book’s trim size, in which you can enter your manuscript’s text.
+Like Createspace, KDP offers downloadable Microsoft Word document templates, specifically for your book’s trim size, in which you can enter your manuscript’s text.

 Blank Template.
 This is a downloadable Microsoft Word document into which text can be entered.
 The major problem is that the document is that it has a host of awkward Styles (see MS Word documentation for more on Styles) that you’ll probably want to change.